slatedocs/slate/source/includes/_kuzzleObject.md

 | ``loginExpiresIn`` | string | The username | ``1h``

 **Notes:** the ``offlineMode`` option only accept the ``manual`` and ``auto`` values

+#### Callback response

+If the connection succeeds, resolves to the `Kuzzle` object itself.
+If the `connect` option is set to `manual`, the callback will be called after the `connect` method is resolved.

 ## Properties